 Year established: 2002

 c/o Balsam Lake Provincial Park, 2238 Hwy 48 RR #1

 Queen Elizabeth II Wildlands Provincial Park is a 33,505 hectare park that contains more than 100 habitat types and is a vast biological engine renowned for its rock barrens, and beaver fens.
 Although extensive, this habitat is fragile please follow the principles of leave no trace.

-QEII Wildlands is a non-operating park with no maintained public facilities or services.
-Visitors should be prepared to use appropriate route finding and safety practices as interior travel beyond access points requires navigating in remote semi-wilderness environments.
-Cellular service cannot be relied upon as a means of communication or navigation within the park.
+The Wildlands is a non-operating park with no maintained public facilities or services.
+Be prepared to use appropriate route finding and safety practices as interior travel beyond access points requires complex navigating in a remote semi-wilderness environment.
+Cellular service cannot be relied upon as a means of communication or navigation within these wildlands.